koyenadey/ECommWebUI/README.md

 - Typing a product `name` in the search box fetches the result if found.

-- Data is by default sorted in `ascending order` but can also be sorted in `descending order` on `price` field.
-Sorting is on entire data set as of now because the `api` being used does not provides the information of metadata.
-This functionality will be replaced in the upcoming feature where a dedicated `api` with metadata features will be used.
+- Data is by default sorted in `ascending order by title` but can also be sorted in `descending/ ascending order` on `price` field.
+Sorting is done dynamically by backend api on `title` or `price`.

+- To check the backend API [refer here](https://github.com/koyenadey/ECommWebApi)

 - Clicking on the logo navigates to the home page.